Windows XP Horror vs Windows 11

 one of the most amazing things about Windows is the backwards compatibility that you have so even with Windows 11 you can kind of see that we have things like command prompt we have backwards compatibility with applications all the way to MS-DOS in some extent but on the other hand Windows 11 also promises to be one of the most secure windows so fa...
 Read More

-While the content creator acknowledges that Windows Defender detects the specific sample used, they argue that Windows Defender is just an antivirus and doesn't address the fundamental behavior of the operating system, leaving potential gaps in security.
+- 😌 The content creator suggests that while Windows Defender detects the specific sample used, their concern lies with the fundamental behavior of the operating system.

 Summary & Key Takeaways